 Over the subsequent two decades, Mike’s agility, reputation and business intuition grew Abstract into one of Victoria’s most highly-sought after custom builders and earned the company a jam-packed wall of regional and national distinctions.
 Abstract Developments has received a record-setting number of awards and the Victoria Chamber of Commerce recognized Mike as Business Person of the Year in 2011.
 However, he’s quick to credit his community mentors, partners and highly skilled team of staff for contributing to the ongoing success of the company.

 Mike has volunteered extensively in the housing community, as president of the CRHC and the Urban Development Institute (Capital Region) and a former board member of the Canadian Homebuilder’s Association.
-When he’s not working, Mike spends time with his wife Rebecca and three children, finding inspiration for building and design through travel and time spent at his cottage on Cowichan Lake.
+When he’s not working, Mike spends time with his wife Rebecca and four children, finding inspiration for building and design through travel and time spent at his cottage on Shawnigan Lake.

 As Vice President of Construction, Kyle Ryan oversees all building and quality control for Abstract Developments.
 Kyle grew up in Calgary where his family owned a rural farm as well as a meat shop in the city.